How does this medication work? What will it do for me?

 Breast-feeding: If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Ketorolac eye drops are not recommended if you are breast-feeding.

-Children: The safety and effectiveness of using this medication have not been established for children younger than 3 years old.
+Children: The safety and effectiveness of using this medication have not been established for children under the age of 18 years.

 What other drugs could interact with this medication?